 OPT STEM EXTENSION APPLICATIONS FILED WITH A START DATE ON OR AFTER MAY 10, 2016

 On March 10, 2016, the regulations for STEM OPT changed.
-The new regulations are effective on May 10, 2016 for all students requesting OPT STEM extenstion to start on May 10, 2016 or later.
+The new regulations are effective on May 10, 2016 for all students requesting OPT STEM extention to start on May 10, 2016 or later.
 Following is important information that every student considering a STEM Extension must understand.

 Students are responsible for facilitating the completion of this form, submitting it with their STEM OPT application and returning it to their DSO, who will keep it in the student’s record.
 DHS maintains the discretion to request and review all documentation for eligibility concerns.